prettier/plugin-pug/README.md

   - `'as-is'` _default_ -> Nothing is changed.
     Example: `foo(a, b="", c)`
-  - `'none'` -> Every attribute with empty quotes will be replaced by a boolean version without quotes.
+  - `'none'` -> Every attribute with empty quotes will have them removed.
     Example: `foo(a, b, c)`
   - `'all'` -> Every boolean attribute will be expressed with empty quotes.
     Example: `foo(a="", b="", c="")`